-Apprentices in the construction trades are eligible to receive $400.00 towards the purchase of tools.
-This interest free loan is due and payable one year after completing the apprenticeship program.
+Apprentices in the construction trade are eligible to receive a grant of $600 towards the purchase of tools.

 2. Apprenticeship Income Support Grant

 Grants of up to $1500 per term will be available to help apprentices with the cost of school if they are not eligible for employment insurance.